Hibachi Grills: A Complete Guide to a Japanese Classic

 - Design can keep grease from dripping onto the burner

 With that established, let’s get cooking and see which hibachi grills have the steak to match that sizzle.

 This model maintains the topless hibachi design and low-set grate while eschewing the circular style for a more rectangular arrangement, measuring 18″ x 3.4″ x 10″ split into four individual 9”x 8” grids.
 Forged from cast iron, this is a grill that is built to last.
-This model features wooden handles off to the side for maneuvering these grids, though they’re a bit close to the fire, which can weaken over time.
+This model features wooden handles for maneuvering these grids, though they’re a bit close to the fire, which can weaken over time.

 That said, the separate grids allow for more dual temperature.

 - Adjustable air vents make it easier to control the temperature

 - Curved grates keep food from slipping off